MicrosoftLearning/mslearn-postgresql/Instructions/Labs/14-perform-extractive-and-abstractive-summarization.md

      azure_ai,vector
     ```

-    Before an extension can be installed and used in Azure Database for PostgreSQL flexible server, it must be added to the server's _allowlist_, as described in [how to use PostgreSQL extensions](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-extensions#how-to-use-postgresql-extensions).
+    Before an extension can be installed and used in Azure Database for PostgreSQL - Flexible Server, it must be added to the server's _allowlist_, as described in [how to use PostgreSQL extensions](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-extensions#how-to-use-postgresql-extensions).

 2. Now, you are ready to install the `azure_ai` extension using the [CREATE EXTENSION](https://www.postgresql.org/docs/current/sql-createextension.html) command.